ycpcs/cs402-spring2024/projects/RevMetrix-Project/index.md

 Your basic goals for the semester are to:

 *	Develop a functional RevMetrix **Bowler** User Interface (RMxB-UI) that allows for bowler input to be collected, stored, retrieved, and displayed, utilizing the RevMetrix User Back-End Database (RMxB-DB).
 The RMxB-UI is a multi-platform phone application.
 If the cross-platform development tools support it, a Windows PC version of the RMxB-UI application would also be useful (but not a high priority).
 Here is the description for the [RevMetrix Bowler UI Requirements](RevMetrix.html).
 It does **NOT** cover the Research User Interface.

-* Here is a [Prototype Shot Entry Page](RevMetrix-Bowler-UI-Shot-Entry.html) to give you a basic idea of user workflow and functionality.
+And here is a [Prototype Shot Entry Page](RevMetrix-Bowler-UI-Shot-Entry.html) to give you a basic idea of user workflow and functionality.
 This is a prototype.
 It is, **by no means**, quality code, as it contains the first JS I've ever written - with a lot of help from ChatGPT.
 It should however, give you an idea of how the user will enter the results for each shot.

 *	Develop a similar functional RevMetrix **Research** User Interface (RmxR-UI) that allows for research data input to be collected, stored, retrieved, and displayed, utilizing the RevMetrix Research Back-End Database (RMxR-DB).
 The RMxR-UI will be a Windows laptop touchscreen application.
 The data stored in the RMxR-DB will be a superset of the data stored in the RMxB-DB.